 (Note: Included among those settlers known to have been in the Big Creek-Boeuf River Country at or before the state legislature created Franklin Parish in 1843 were James Burnet, James R. Hewitt, Elisha Thomason, James Gwin, James P. Sexton, Carey B. Hewitt, Soloman W. Greenwell, Levi Barfield, Thomas Nesom, Alexander Scott Iter, Wesley T. Griffin, Israel Spruell, Fayette C. C. Boies, William Hampton, John Ragan, Isaac W. Choat, William H. Gwin, Pascal Austin, William Thomason, James Jones, Addison C. Hewitt, Matthew Thomason, and James Vickers.
 Most assuredly there were many others).

-Categories: 1820's, 1830's, 1840's, Agriculture, Big Creek, Boeuf River, Boughton, Caldwell Parish, Catahoula Parish, Charlieville, Clerks of Court, Dave's Bayou, East Carroll Parish, Egypt, Four Forks, Franklin Parish, General Topics, Gilleyville, Goldmine, Historical Milestones, Jewish, Lafourche Bayou, Maps, Morehouse Parish, Ouachita Parish, Police Jurors, Red Mouth, Richland Pioneers, Sligo, Snake Ridge, Steamboat, Tensas Parish, West Carroll Parish, Woolen Lake
+Categories: 1820's, 1830's, 1840's, Ag, Farming, and Timber History, Big Creek, Boeuf River, Boughton (community), Caldwell Parish, Catahoula Parish, Charlieville, Clerks of Court, Dave's Bayou, East Carroll Parish, Egypt, Four Forks, Franklin Parish, GENERAL TOPICS, Gilleyville, Goldmine, Historical Milestones, Jewish History, Lafourche Bayou, Maps, Morehouse Parish, Ouachita Parish, Police Jurors, Red Mouth, Richland Pioneers, Sligo, Snake Ridge, Steamboat Travel, Tensas Parish, West Carroll Parish, Woolen Lake